- New research and development lab to make transportation safer and smarter through embedded digital technologies

 Notes to Editors

-Bombardier, and The Evolution of Mobility are trademarks of Bombardier Inc. or its subsidiaries.
+Bombardier is a trademark of Bombardier Inc. or its subsidiaries.